wanyiw/wanyi-portfolio/FinalPart2.md

 ### 3. Growing in Fidelity - Using Shorthand

 Based on the above process, I use Shorthand to put together my storyboard.
 This is useful because it allows me to "switch" the sequence of the story around.

-I also use Flourish and Infogram to create my data visualisations, which are 9 in total.
+I also used Flourish and Infogram to create my data visualisations, which are 9 in total.

 [You Can't Be What You Can't See - Shorthand Storyboard][https://preview.shorthand.com/s5k8uQtU68L9oD2s]